-Sampling was undertaken by and the second of and and the second of on Thursday 1st December 2021.
+Sampling was undertaken by and and an analysis on Thursday 1st December 2021.
 In situ physico-chemical measurements were collected using an AquaTROLL400 multi-parameter probe.
 Oil and Grease was visually assessed.
 The calibration certificate for the AquaTROLL is included as Appendix B. Sample collection methods and in-situ results are presented in Appendix A (Table 2).